Table of Contents

 Ready to Open an Account?
 Here's What to Do Next

-Generally, the best way to open an investment account is to decide on your goals and then consider what type of account would support them.
+Generally, the best way to open an investment account is to decide on your goals and then consider what type of account best supports them.

 You can talk to representatives at traditional firms about their offerings before opening an account to determine your comfort level and whether they meet your needs.
 Once you settle on a firm, you'll typically fill out an account application first, after which you would provide the funds for the account.
 You may want to research the investments in the account and make sure your funds are distributed according to your preferences.